microsoft/rushstack/webpack/webpack5-localization-plugin/README.md

 Note that this option is not compatible with the `runtimeLocaleExpression` option and will cause an error if both are set.

-#### `TrueHashPlugin`

-There is another plugin exported from this package called `TrueHashPlugin`.
-This plugin can be used with or independent of the `LocalizationPlugin`.
-It does the same thing as setting `useTrueHashes` to `true` in the `LocalizationPlugin` options, but if used with the `LocalizationPlugin` and the `localizationStats` option is set, stats may contain incorrect filenames.

-This plugin takes a few options:

-##### `stageOverride: number`

-If this option is set, override the stage of the `processAssets` hook at which the plugin runs.
-The default stage is `PROCESS_ASSETS_STAGE_SUMMARIZE`.

-##### `hash: string | Hash`

-This option is used to specify the hash function to use.
-It can be a string specifying the name of a hash function, or a webpack Hash object.
-It cannot be used with the `hashFunction` option.

-If neither `hash` nor `hashFunction` is set, the plugin will use the hash options from the webpack config.

-##### `hashFunction: (contents: string | Buffer) => string`

-This option is used to specify a custom hash function to use.
-This function should take a string or buffer and return a string.
-It cannot be used with the `hash` option.

-If neither `hash` nor `hashFunction` is set, the plugin will use the hash options from the webpack config.

 ## Links